Low-Carbon Transition

 Partner with regional water champions to reinvigorate biodiverse ecosystems, increase resiliency, engage communities and leverage water technologies

-Water is vital to our planet and integral to our business, which is why we diligently manage this precious natural resource.
-Our conservation initiatives focus on using water efficiently in our operations, as well as improving our regions’ water quality.
+Water is a precious natural resource ― vital to our planet and integral to our business.
+Our conservation initiatives focuses on using water efficiently in our operations and working with our regions to improve water quality.

 Biodiversity